raulsperoni/magnesium-wordcloud-panel/README.md

 ## ToDo

 It would be really nice to use the library's available callbacks to filter grafana dashboard data when a word is clicked.
 I haven't found a neat way to do this yet.
+[Issue #5](https://github.com/raulsperoni/magnesium-wordcloud-panel/issues/5)

 ## Getting started
 1. Install dependencies